AxiaCoin/axia-network-v2-magellan/README.md

+🔴WARNING: This has been deprecated, please read [this.](https://docs.avax.network/build/tools/deprecating-ortelius) 🔴

-# Magellon
+# Ortelius

-A data processing pipeline for the [AXIA network](https://axc.network).
+A data processing pipeline for the [Avalanche network](https://avax.network).

 ## Features

-- Maintains a persistent log of all consensus events and decisions made on the Axia network.
+- Maintains a persistent log of all consensus events and decisions made on the Avalanche network.
-- Indexes SwapChain, CoreChain, and AXChain transactions.
+- Indexes Exchange (X), Platform (P), and Contract (C) chain transactions.
-- An API allowing easy exploration of the index.
+- An [API](https://docs.avax.network/build/tools/ortelius) allowing easy exploration of the index.

 ## Prerequisite